 7. Participate in student government

 There are tons of benefits to joining student government at your university.
 First off, you have the opportunity to play a vital role in important decision making.
 If there’s something you wish to improve about your school, participating in student government gives you a chance to advocate for yourself and other students!
 Second, you will develop leadership skills that you can take with you long after you graduate.
 And third, it’s a valuable experience to share with potential employers!

 8. Study abroad

 If you are craving a little adventure, investigate your university’s study abroad programs!
 Not only will you experience a completely different culture, but you will connect with people from all over the world.
-Not sure if your wallet can swing the trip?
-Check out our suggestions for funding this experience!

 9. Connect with research opportunities

 There are thousands of opportunities for undergraduates to get involved in research.
 Many colleges also have an office or website dedicated to undergraduate research, so be sure to search online or talk directly with someone from the office.
 They’ll usually have a catalog of research opportunities both locally and at other universities, and the people working there can help guide you towards subjects you might be interested in.
-To learn more about research as an undergrad, read this article!

 10. Start an organization

 Can’t find exactly what you are looking for?
 Start it!
 Visit the student activities office and they will be able to walk you through how to start a new organization on campus.
 You will likely need a few other members to hop on board, but starting a new organization is a great way to make a lasting legacy at your college!